cloudyourcar/attentive/README.md

 ## License

-Minmea was written by Kosma Moczek at [Cloud Your Car](https://cloudyourcar.com/).
+Attentive was written by Kosma Moczek at [Cloud Your Car](https://cloudyourcar.com/).

 > Copyright © 2014 Kosma Moczek \<kosma@cloudyourcar.com\>
 >